IBM/keyprotect-go-client/README.md

 IBM Cloud Key Protect Service supports quantum safe crypto (QSC) configuration as well.
 Visit [link to the KP Docs here] for QSC supported endpoints, algorithms and other details.

 **Note**: Pre-compiled package is supported on Ubuntu at this time.
 Other platform support will be added in future.
-Meanwhile to compile packages on other platforms visit documenation [link here]
+Meanwhile to compile packages on other platforms visit documentaion [link here]

 Follow below steps or copy below commands to compile client with quantum config: